Italian battleship Regina Elena: World War I

 Italy declared neutrality after the outbreak of World War I in August 1914, but by July 1915, the Triple Entente had convinced the Italians to enter the war against the Central Powers.
 The primary naval opponent for the duration of the war was the Austro-Hungarian Navy; the Naval Chief of Staff, Admiral Paolo Thaon di Revel, believed the threat from submarines in the confined waters of the Adriatic was too serious to permit an active fleet policy.
 He therefore planned a distant blockade with the battle fleet, while smaller vessels, such as the MAS boats conducted raids.
 The heavy ships of the Italian fleet would be preserved for a potential major battle in the event that the Austro-Hungarian fleet should emerge from its bases.

 As a result, the ship's career during the war was limited.
 During the war, Regina Elena and her three sisters were assigned to the 2nd Division.
 They spent much of the war rotating between the bases at Taranto, Brindisi, and Valona, but did not see combat.
+In February 1916, Regina Elena and Roma sortied briefly in response to mistaken reports that the Austro-Hungarian fleet was at sea.
 On 14–15 May 1917, three light cruisers of the Austro-Hungarian Navy raided the Otranto Barrage; in the ensuring Battle of the Strait of Otranto, Regina Elena and her sisters raised steam to assist the Allied warships, but the Italian commander refused to permit them to join the battle for fear of risking their loss in the submarine-infested Adriatic.

 Under the terms of the Washington Naval Treaty, Italy was permitted to retain Regina Elena and her three sisters.
 The Italian Navy could have kept the ships in service indefinitely, but they could not be replaced by new battleships under the normal practice of the Treaty system.
 Nevertheless, she was stricken from the naval register on 16 February 1923 and subsequently broken up for scrap.